 Home cooks love the connection of cooking with care and intention, of using kitchen tools that enhance that connection, and cooking vessels that heighten how the food develops flavor.
 High-fired clay cookware is superior to and different from stainless steel and enamel cast iron pots such as Le Cruset, Emile Henry, Staub, and All Clad.

 Cook on Clay flameproof pots help flavors intensify without getting trapped in the clay and transferring those tastes to the next recipe prepared in the pot.
-Heat builds more slowly than metal pots, on the stovetop or in the oven, and is reflected in the taste and texture of the food.
+Heat builds more slowly and hold heat longer than metal pots on the stovetop, in the oven, on the grill.
+This is reflected in the taste and texture of the food.

 Clay pots have been used around the world as far back as documented – really since humans have had fire.

 On Whidbey Island, about an hour north of Seattle, we craft each Cook on Clay pot by hand.
 Our flameproof cooking pots are made from a clay that is specifically formulated to resist cracking or breaking under the stress of high heat cooking environments.
 They go from the stove to the sink, the freezer to the oven, the grill to the table.

 Cook on Clay pots are made using a special flameware clay recipe passed down to Robbie Lobell, the artist, by the pioneer of flameware, Karen Karnes.
 In addition to being spectacularly resilient, Cook on Clay pots are uniquely beautiful on the table.
 They are exquisite vessels that will amplify the pride you have in the food you create, from the stove to the table.